Deadline for completing the form is Tuesday 9th May 2023 (this replaces the earlier advertised deadline).

 - First choices are NOT guaranteed, although we do make every effort to ensure you get at least one of your first choices.
-The department tries to run enough seminar groups on popular modules to ensure that final year students and those with pathway specific requirements are accommodated.
+The department tries to run enough seminar groups on popular modules to ensure that final year students and those with degree specific requirements are accommodated.

 Seminar Group Registration

 All students will be emailed in advance of Seminar Group registration opening.
 Seminar Group registration will be on a first come first served basis.
 However, in exceptional cases, i.e. to resolve clashes etc, the administration team may have to move you to another seminar; therefore, your final timetable will not be 100% confirmed until just before the start of term.

-The teaching timetable for 2020/21 is presently being constructed and will be finalised no earlier than September 2020.
+The teaching timetable for 2023/24 is presently being constructed and will be finalised no earlier than September 2023.

 We will open the sign-up system in September and you will be contacted when this has taken place.
 However, prior to that, once all seminar times are finalised, these will be added to the module web pages, this will allow you to start mentally preparing which seminar times you wish to attend.
 Lecture times will also be detailed (where applicable).

 Please note that this sign up system will not work on a first-come-first-served basis as there may be some changes to be made to seminar allocations (e.g. if a particular time slot is over/under subscribed).
 Therefore, we reserve the right to move your seminar times, but this will only be done if it is unavoidable and we apologise in advance if this is the case.
 All timetables will be finalised by the beginning of the Autumn Term.